-The Guyana Forestry Commission presented in February 2018179 the revised National Forest Policy180 and approved it181 as well as the National Forest Plan182.
+The Guyana Forestry Commission presented in February 2018 the revised National Forest Policy and approved it as well as the National Forest Plan.
 It is suggested that the policy and Plan be read together, in order to improve understanding of their content and facilitate their implementation.
 This Plan can therefore be seen as an implementation plan for the policy.
-The main objective of the current National Forest Policy is the conservation, protection, management and use of the forest
+The main objective of the current National Forest Policy is the conservation, protection, management and use of the forest resources of Guyana, while ensuring that the productive capacity of the forests is maintained or enhanced.